-Many interesting smart contracts have been developed in recent years to provide services for finance and other applications.
-One fundamental limitation of blockchain-based smart contracts is that they execute in a closed environment and only have access to the data and functionality that is fed into the blockchain or already on the blockchain.
-Any interactions with the real world need to be mediated by a bridge service, which is called an oracle.
+One fundamental limitation of blockchain-based smart contracts is that they execute in a closed environment and only have access to the data and functionality that is either already on the blockchain or fed into the blockchain.
+Thus any interactions with the real world need to be mediated by a bridge service, which is called an oracle.
 As decentralized applications mature, oracles are playing an increasingly prominent role.
 With their evolution comes more attacks, necessitating a greater attention to the trust model of using oracles.
-In this SoK, we systemize the design alternatives for oracles, develop a threat model and showcase attacks, and discuss attack mitigation strategies.
+In this SoK, we systemize the design alternatives for oracles, showcase attacks, and discuss attack mitigation strategies.